cssinjs/jss/readme.md

 JSS is a _very_ thin layer which compiles JSON structures to CSS.

 Why?
-To solve composability and code reuse properly for components.
+To solve composability and code reuse problems for components properly.

 Take a look at "[The important parts](https://medium.com/@oleg008/the-important-parts-131dda7f6f6f)" and [JSS is CSS](https://medium.com/@oleg008/jss-is-css-d7d41400b635).